About us

 Over 600 concerts played in Switzerland and abroad.
 5 Albums.
 12 years of Delilahs.
 Muriel is a musician, songwriter, booker and project manager.
 She wrote her first own songs at the age of twelve, soon after she grabbed a bass guitar and established herself as an autodidact in the industry.

-She has been involved with Helvetiarockt since day one, developed the Female* Songwriting Camp in 2015 and has been cooking up additional offers for professional musicians* since 2018.
+She has been involved with Helvetiarockt since day one, developed the Helvetiarockt Songwriting Camp in 2015 and has been cooking up additional offers for professional musicians since 2018.
 She makes the most out of her small workload and knows how to use her resources.
 At work she has been dubbed with the honourable nickname “Brainchild Slingshot” and is not afraid to take on any administrative tasks.
-As coach of the Female* Bandworkshop in Bern and director of the Female* Songwriting Camp in Zug, she genuinely sparks the interest in music in women*.
+As coach of the Helvetiarockt Bandworkshop in Bern and director of the Songwriting Camp in Zug, she genuinely sparks the interest in music in women.
 Her passion is contagious.
 She enriches our team on all levels and brings important perspectives to the table.
-As an experienced musician and teacher she is interested in offering high-quality courses and knows exactly what it feels like to stir up the industry as a woman*.
+As an experienced musician and teacher she is interested in offering high-quality courses and knows exactly what it feels like to stir up the industry as a woman.
 P.S.: If you are looking for project ideas, contact her!

 Regula Frei